Professional Resume Example for Attorney and Other Legal Jobs

 All your relevant experience should be there, with the most recent first.

-We have a range of free resume templates you can test out for your resume.
+We have a range of classic resume templates you can test out for your resume.

 Each template is well thought-through and has an easy-to-follow structure.

-Simply fill it in with your relevant job experience and use an export feature to convert it into a PDF or DOCX format for free.
+Simply fill it in with your relevant job experience and use an export feature to convert it into a PDF or DOCX format quick and easy.

 When writing resumes for high school students with no experience, include experiences like: